 Those are just two simple examples of data collection within a small business.

 Not following best practices for data collection can have serious consequences.
-Small businesses should focus on data collection as much, if not more, than bigger businesses.
+Small business should focus on data collection as much, if not more, than bigger businesses.
 A big business might be ok with losing a few invoices a month and can get by losing $10,000 in potential revenue.
-But can you afford to do this?
+But Can you afford to?

 Here are a few best practices for small businesses and data collection.

-Whether you're just getting started with your data collection efforts or refocusing on them, it's important to have a process in place.
-This process should be repeatable and scalable, so that as you grow, you're not having to reinvent the wheel each month.
+Whether you’re just getting started with your data collection efforts or refocusing them, it’s important to have a process in place.
+This process should be repeatable and scale-able, so that as you grow, you’re not having to reinvent the wheel each month.

 When you are figuring things out, make sure you’re doing things consistently.
 If you have equipment you’re purchasing, make sure you keep a record of each purchase and do it the same way each time.
 If you’re asking employees to fill out time sheets, make sure you educate them on how it should be done.
 Being consistent with you data collection methods is crucial so you can track efforts over time and have the ability to make decisions based on insights you’re discovering.